jstormes/authorization-server/README.md

 * Del User from Scope   /v1/scope/{scope_id}/user/{user_id}     (delete)
 * Add Client to Scope   /v1/scope/{scope_id}/client/{client_id} (post)
 * Del Client from Scope /v1/scope/{scope_id}/client/{client_id} (delete)
+* Get Scope's history   /v1/scope/{scope_id}/history            (get)

-NOTE: If it has an 's' on the end it can be filtered and sorted.
+NOTE: If it has an 's' on the end it can be filtered, sorted and paged.
-      ?filter=xyz&sort=name
+      ?filter=xyz&sort=name.
+      Histories can also be filtered, sorted and paged along with date ranges.
+      ?filter=xyz&sort=name&(before,after,between)

 ### OAuth2